 Many of us lucky enough to be born in the developed world are eager to share our relative wealth with those in need.
 But how can we give in a way that maximizes our donation’s effectiveness?
-In his 2013 TedTalk, philosopher Peter Singer ask provocative questions that will help you reconsider how you give—no matter what amount!
+In his 2013 TedTalk, our founder, the philosopher Peter Singer, asks provocative questions that will help you reconsider how you give—no matter what amount!

 What would you do if you saw a small girl drowning in a shallow pool?
 Most of us wouldn’t think twice about diving in to save her life.
 But what if that girl were drowning in a pond on the other side of the world?
 Do we still have an obligation to save her too?
 Each day 22,000 children die of preventable conditions associated with poverty.
 The good news is that you can take action today to save a life!

 “What’s the least somebody can do to seem like a decent person?”
 Stephen Colbert asks.
 Watch to find out Peter Singer’s answer to this question—and more—on the Colbert Report.